pickyourtrail_logo

 • Café Cream: Continental cuisine and fine dining.

-• Trader Vic’s: Global flavours and vibrant nightlife.
+• Trader Vic’s: Global flavors and vibrant nightlife.

 • Eat & Drink: Budget-friendly meals for visitors.